jda0/workshops/_challenges/2-bot.md

 1.  #### Setup your computer
     If you've not installed the Arduino IDE and required libraries, complete *Setup your computer* [from the first challenge]({{"challenges/1-led" | relative_url}}).
+    **Please double check that your board works and can run the Blink code before continuing.**

       At DigiMakers events, this has already been done for you.
       {: .requisite-warning .warning .compact}